-Colman Pool, located at Lincoln Park in West Seattle, received a renovation two years ago and is Seattle’s only outdoor saltwater pool.
-Colman offers a variety of swim lessons for kids ages 6 months to 4 years old as well as kinder lessons, tot and adult lessons, and youth lessons for swimmers ages 6 to 16.
-Colman Pool also offers its visitors fab views of Puget Sound, a diving board, and a super-fun tube slide.
-Psst!
-Be sure to bring your bucket and shovel so you can explore the beach before or after your lesson.
+Located at Lincoln Park in West Seattle, this is Seattle’s only outdoor saltwater pool.
+Colman offers a variety of swim lessons for kids ages 6 months to 4 years old as well as kinder lessons, three-year-old lessons, parent and child lessons and beginning and youth lessons for ages 6-16.
+Colman Pool also offers its visitors fab views of Puget Sound, a diving board and a super-fun tube slide.
+Psst…be sure to bring your sand bucket and shovel, so you can explore the beach before or after your lesson.

 8603 Fauntleroy Way S.W.

 If you are out in the suburbs or are willing to drive, there are great inexpensive group lesson options outside Seattle.
-Many parents are willing to take the trip up north to take part in the award-winning aquatics program at the City of Mountlake Terrace Indoor Pool.
-They offer classes for kids ages 9 months 12 years old.
-Plus, it’s more than a swimming pool—it’s a warm, family-friendly facility with lots of bells and whistles including slides, a splash area with water toys, and a lazy river.
-Add a Playtime Passport to any weekday swim lesson in the spring or fall and your kiddo can stay and play in the Leisure Pool 15 minutes following his or her lesson.
+Many parents are willing to take the trip up north to take part in the award-winning aquatics program at the Mountlake Terrace Pool.
+The pool offers classes for kids ages 9 months to 12 years old as well as lessons for teens and adults.
+Plus, it’s more than a swimming pool—it’s a warm, family-friendly facility with lots of bells and whistles including slides, a splash area with water toys and a lazy river.
+Psst…if you decide to continue lessons into the fall and winter, consider adding a Playtime Passport, so your little star fish can stay and play in the Leisure Pool 15 minutes following his or her lesson.

 5303 228th St. S.W.